geotagx/geotagx-project-template/README.md

 # GeoTag-X project template

 This is the template off which all projects for the [GeoTag-X](http://geotagx.org) platform are based.
-To build and use it, you'll need to download it first
+To use it, you'll need to download it first
 ```
 git clone https://github.com/geotagx/geotagx-project-template.git
 cd geotagx-project-template/